dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 ::: moniker range="= aspnetcore-2.2"

-# Migrate from ASP.NET MVC to ASP.NET Core MVC 2.2

-This article shows how to get started migrating an ASP.NET MVC project to [ASP.NET Core MVC](../mvc/overview.md).
+This article shows how to get started migrating an ASP.NET MVC project to [ASP.NET Core MVC](../mvc/overview.md) 2.2.
 In the process, it highlights many of the things that have changed from ASP.NET MVC.
 Migrating from ASP.NET MVC is a multiple step process and this article covers the initial setup, basic controllers and views, static content, and client-side dependencies.

 For migrating configuration and identity code, see [Migrate configuration to ASP.NET Core](configuration.md) and [Migrate Authentication and Identity to ASP.NET Core](identity.md).